SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 compound ``yield request`` statement.
 It not only indicates whether or not the process has acquired the resource, it also removes the reneging process from the resource's ``waitQ``.

+.. index:: yield; request with reneging after a time limit

 Reneging after a time limit
 +++++++++++++++++++++++++++